 In Part 2 of the IELTS listening test, there are a variety of question types.
 For example, some questions involve maps so there is vocabulary that may be helpful to know.

 1. Rooms in buildings: kitchen, bathroom, bedroom, living room, dining room, den, library, gymnasium, cafeteria, classroom, waiting room

 2. Place markers: street, road, avenue, lane, drive, court

 There is some vocabulary you should be listening for, but may not have to write down when doing a map question in Part 2, which will allow you to follow the map more easily.

 3. Directions: north, south, east, west, up, down, right, left, straight, across from, between, beside, diagonal, corner

-Being familiar with academic related vocabulary may be helpful for section 3.
+Being familiar with academic related vocabulary may be helpful for Part 3.

 1. School terms: presentation, project, teamwork, pairs, organization, outline, proofreading, experiment, reference, lecture, assessment, tutor, attendance, specialist, knowledge, faculty, bachelor’s, schedule, management, leadership, questionnaire, statistic, percentage, laboratory

 Quick Tip: North Americans pronounce ‘laboratory’ in three syllables: lab-bra-tory.
 British english speakers pronounce the same word using four syllables: lab-or-a-tory.

 2. Subjects in school: Mathematics, Science, English, Physical Education, Art, Music